Kafr Yasif

-Kafr Yasif (كفر ياسيف, Kufr Yaseef; כַּפְר יָסִיף) is an Arab town in the Northern District of Israel.
-It is located 11 km northeast of the city of Acre and adjacent to Abu Sinan and Yarka.
+Kafr Yasif (كفر ياسيف, Kufr Yasīf; כַּפְר יָסִיף) is an Arab town in the Northern District of Israel.
+It is located 11 km northeast of the city of Acre and adjacent to Abu Snan and Yarka.
 The population of Kafr Yasif is Christian, Muslim and Druze.
 In 2022, 52.4% of the population was Christian, 44.9% Muslim and 2.7% Druze.

 History

-Antiquity and into Early Muslim period

 Many ancient remains have been excavated at Kafr Yasif, including mosaic floors, Corinthian columns, and cisterns cut in rock.
 Remains dating to the Persian, Hellenistic (4th-3rd centuries BCE) and Roman periods have been found here.

+Roman and Byzantine empires

 According to a tradition from Kafr Yasif, cited by F.M.
 Abel, the village was named Kefar Akko, lit.
 'Akko village', until Josephus fortified it and named it after himself.

 Remains dating to the Byzantine and Early Islamic (Umayyad/Abbasid) periods have been found here.
 Furnaces used in the manufacture of glass; starting in the Byzantine (or possibly Roman) period and continuing into the Umayyad/Abbasid (fifth–seventh centuries CE) era have been found here.

-Crusader and Mamluk periods
+Crusader period

 Remains dating to the Crusader and Mamluk periods have been found in Kafr Yasif.

 During the Crusader period, it was known as Cafresi, Cafriasif, or Cafriasim.
 In 1193, Queen Isabella I and her spouse Henry II of Champagne granted the casale of Kafr Yasif to prior Heinrich of the Teutonic Knights.
 In the 13th century it was inhabited by Christians and paid tithes to the Bishop of Acre.
 In 1257 Kafr Yasif appears in a document relating to a disagreement between the Bishop of Acre and the Teutonic Knights about its income.
 At one point it was a casale of the Knights Hospitallers.
 It was part of the domain of the Crusaders during the hudna (truce) between the Crusaders based in Acre and the Mamluk sultan Qalawun in 1283.